Best places in Europe to visit on a budget

 9. Berlin, Germany

-Berlin is one of the most-visited cities in Europe these days.
+Berlin is one of the most-visited cities among those traveling to Europe on a budget.
 The economy is booming.
 The museums and the concerts and endless things to do are major draws for visitors.
-Every attraction, even top museums and operas are priced reasonably.
+Every attraction, even top museums, and operas are priced reasonably.
 If you get hold of a Berlin Pass, you can get further discounts on already reasonable prices.
 The city’s many hostels compete with each other to draw the maximum tourists, which bodes well for budget travelers.
 Berlin is also safe, which makes it one of the best cities in Europe for solo travelers, especially solo women travelers.
 Germany is one of those European countries which offer not only a rich cultural advantage but rich natural landscapes.
 The forests, hills and snow-clad mountains make this country a must-visit and must-stay.

 Europe has its ups and downs – currencies fall, leadership changes and some areas also see war and strife.
-What’s important for a budget traveler is safety, reasonable prices, good food, and accommodation.
+What’s important for the budget traveler are safety, reasonable prices, good food, and accommodation.
 The countries and cities we’ve listed definitely offer all of these.
 However, it’s best you do your budget homework for each destination before you decide to travel.

 About the author